-If settlement cannot be reached, the parties will need to make submissions and call witnesses.
-If you are the applicant you will need to proceed first and all witnesses and submissions will need to establish the basis for your application.
-If you are the respondent you will need to respond to the submissions and evidence of the applicant.
+If a settlement cannot be reached, both parties will make submissions and call witnesses.
+If you are the applicant you proceed first and all witnesses and submissions will need to establish the basis for your application.
+If you are the respondent you will respond to the submissions and evidence of the applicant.

 If you are requesting written reasons for a decision, this must be done at the hearing, either before or at the time of the notification of the Tribunal’s decision.
 See Requesting reasons & suppression orders for more guidance.

 Postponing a warrant of possession at VCAT

 The Tribunal can order that a warrant of possession be postponed for up to 30 days from the date of the possession order if the Tribunal is satisfied that (s 352 RTA):

 the renter, resident or site tenant would suffer hardship if the issue of the warrant were not postponed; and

 the hardship would be greater than any hardship faced by the residential rental provider, rooming house operator, caravan park owner, caravan owner, site owner or mortgagee.

 If a renter, resident or site tenant fails to pay rent or otherwise fails to comply with their occupancy agreement or the RTA during the period of postponement, the Tribunal can order that the warrant of possession be issued without delay: s 353 RTA.